Arthur-Sebastian/audio-toolbox/README.md

 - album: Musical album name

 Note: If an argument is not set, it will be substituted by "Unknown".

+General usage:<br>
+- Select the appropriate recording audio source.
+- Wait for a timestamp status information.
+- Play your audio from a CD, or a streaming service.
+- Press Q to stop ripping.

 ### audioclip
 Used to clip silence out of audio files.<br>